-If the student has received federal student financial aid funds, the student is entitled to a refund of Heavy Equipment Colleges of America 2022 Page 34 of 50 moneys not paid from federal student financial aid program funds.
+If the student has received federal student financial aid funds, the student is entitled to a refund of moneys not paid from federal student financial aid program funds.

 Collection of Tuition

 Upon execution of the Enrollment Agreement, payment is due on the first day of class.
 Payment is accepted by check, money order, wire transfer, funding letter approval from agencies or credit card.